bluestorm60/GamesStore/README.md

 - [x] Rotation Support
 - [ ] Unit / UI Testing

+## Why MVVM

+- MVVM is an excellent design pattern, which reduces the amount of code on the Views and keeps the code clean, reusable, maintainable and testable.

 ## Need to know

 - Used clean architecture with MVVM to achieve code separation, easy testing, maintainable code and more.